Jamba15/GlobalDiracSynch/README.md

 - To modify the parameter ranges or configuration, adjust the `parameter_space` dictionary and `meta_config` values in `explore_stability.py`.
 - Update the filters in `plot_results.py` according to the specific criteria and data subsets you wish to visualize.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For any questions or issues, please contact the repository maintainer or open an issue on the repository page.